jekkos/hostapd-wpe-openwrt/README.md

 `opkg install /tmp/hostapd-wpe_git-2_mips_24kc.ipk`

 ## Run on OpenWrt
+Install coreutils-nohup to keep the process up after you detach SSH

+`opkg update && opkg install coreutils-nohup`
-`hostapd-wpe -i wlan1 -k /etc/hostapd-wpe/hostapd-wpe.conf` to start the process.
+`nohup hostapd-wpe -i wlan1 -k -s /etc/hostapd-wpe/hostapd-wpe.conf &` to start the process.
 A config file can be found in `/etc/hostapd-wpe/hostapd-wpe.conf`

+The process will write it's logging to `~/hostapd-wpe.log` after you send it a `SIGTERM` signal.